nextpyp/pyp/docs/reference/computing.rst

 ``nextPYP`` can be run in **standalone** or **cluster** mode.
 Standalone mode is simpler to setup and can be used to process small to medium sized datasets.
 For most datasets, however, an instance with access to an HPC cluster will enable significantly faster processing.

 .. tab-set::
-  :sync-group: install_web_user
+  :sync-group: running_mode

   .. tab-item:: Standalone mode
-    :sync: user
+    :sync: standalone

-    ``nextPYP`` autmatically detects what resources are installed locally (number of CPU cores and GPU cards) and allocates jobs accordingly.
+    ``nextPYP`` autmatically detects what resources are installed locally in the server (number of CPU cores and GPU cards) and allocates jobs accordingly.

   .. tab-item:: Cluster mode
-    :sync: user
+    :sync: cluster

-    Resources in this case are managed using the `SLURM <https://slurm.schedmd.com/>`_ scheduler.
-Typical resources include CPU threads, RAM memory, GPUs, and local scratch space.
+    In this mode, resources are managed by the `SLURM <https://slurm.schedmd.com/>`_ scheduler.
+Commonly managed resources include CPU threads, RAM, GPUs, and local scratch space.

-Resource allocation
+Resource management
 -------------------

 ``nextPYP`` uses three types of processes: